maine lockdowns

 Lockdowns: What About In Other Circumstances?

-The traditional responses for school shootings has been to go in lockdown since 1980 starting in Los Angeles.
+The traditional response to school shootings has been to go into lockdown since 1980, starting in Los Angeles.
 (You can Google it.)
-Since then they have been other types of responses that create a more blended response.
+Since then, other types of responses have created a more blended response.

-For example, the need for absolute silence during a traditional lockdown means that any attempt to barricade or reinforce a door or entry is discouraged.
+For example, the need for absolute silence during a traditional lockdown discourages any attempt to barricade or reinforce a door or entry.

-New blended responses have updates to established lockdown methods.
-Like enhanced lockdowns and an evacuation option beyond traditional options—alongside new strategies.
+New blended responses update established lockdown methods, such as enhanced lockdowns and an evacuation option beyond traditional options, alongside new strategies.

-Students and faculty are taught situational awareness skills to help them make informed decisions and strategies specific to their circumstance.
+Students and faculty are taught situational awareness skills to help them make informed decisions and strategies specific to their circumstances.

 Will We Continue To Go Into Lockdowns In The Future?

-The New York Post and other media has been writing about this topic since 2021.
+The New York Post and other media have written about this topic since 2021.

 Conclusion Of Lockdown Hysteria

-Before you start to lockdown from a virus or climate, read everything you can about the situation, from both sides.
+Before you start to lock down due to a virus or climate, read everything you can about the situation from both sides.
 Make a plan beforehand.
 Understand the whys and consequences beforehand.

-However, if you are going out to bowl or anywhere where there may be a crowd, think about the exits and your strategy if you are to encounter a horrible situation like the on that unfolded this week.
+However, if you are going out to bowl or anywhere where there may be a crowd, think about the exits and your strategy if you encounter a horrible situation like the one that unfolded this week.

-Think about how you want to defend yourself, your family or loved ones nearby.
+Think about how you want to defend yourself, your family, or your loved ones nearby.

-As I kid I loved the Boston Bruins, they have a fund set-up to help the community of Lewiston, ME from this terrible event.
+As a kid, I loved the Boston Bruins.
+They have a fund set up to help the community of Lewiston, ME, recover from this terrible event.

 Your Turn

-Do you believe we are overreacting to these type of situations or are in a new normal time period in history?
+Do you believe we are overreacting to these types of situations, or are we in a new normal period in history?